Concept“Carving the future out of history”

 Artworks in the hotel

-Various places in the hotel, including the rooms, entrances, breakfast restaurant, gardens, and spas feature beautiful works of art.
+Various places in the hotel, including the rooms, entrances, breakfast restaurant, gardens, and private baths, etc. feature beautiful works of art.
 Most of them are works of artists related to Kyoto, and they evoke pleasant childhood memories.
 We hope that this exquisite art will make your stay even more memorable.

 Enjoy the wonderful view

 Located on a hill in Kiyomizu, surrounded by greenery, the hotel also boasts a panoramic view of the green mountains of Higashiyama and the city of Kyoto.
 From the rooftop bar and guest lounge you can overlook the five-storied Yasaka Pagoda in the Hokanji Temple, and the rooms, terraces, and gardens are also blessed with breathtaking views.
 The traditional Kyoto event “Gozan-no-Okuribi*”, which is held every year on August 16th, can also be seen from the hotel premises.

 * You cannot see “Daimonji” at Nyoigatake, Higashiyama.

 “The hotel Seiryu Kyoto kiyomizu” (“ザ・ホテル青龍 京都清水” in Japanese) derives from two elements: “Kyoto kiyomizu,” which has an eternal history and is one of world-class tourist sites, and “Seiryu (blue dragon),” which has been believed to be a protective deity in Higashiyama.
 We decided the name, aiming to introduce this hotel with such local features and characteristic of historic elementary school building to the world.

 - NTT Urban Development Corporation

 - Schematic design